olivierHa/puppet-influxdb/README.markdown

  - Debian 7 Wheezy

-It should also work on Ubuntu and RedHat osfamily
+It should also work on Debian-based OS (Ubuntu) and RedHat osfamily

 This module is fully compatible with Puppet 3.x and Puppet 4.x